lduoduo/my-wp2/readme.md

 ### done part
 + multiple entries and auto inject js file into each html
++ auto gzip and inject pics in js / css / html
+    > already made explaination in the code

 ### inprogress part
-+ auto gzip and inject pics in js / css / html
 + use templates
 + issues with webpack-dev-server
+    > when start webpack-dev-server, access url: ip:port/app/projectName/page/index.html
+    > inline / hot not work now

 ### QA
 + how to generate tree?
++ what is inline mode?

 ### source dir
 - src